nktnet1/best-test-request/README.md

 # Best Test Request

-Figuring out the most efficient way to send requests to test web servers
+Figuring out the most efficient method to send requests to test web servers

+## Usage

+1. Install Python dependencies with `poetry install`
+2. Install JS dependencies with `npm install`
+3. Run the test script with `poetry run python runner.py`

+You can use `--progress` to get a live counter (so you know it hasn't broken)

 # List of methods